 Tasia Potasinski | May 5, 2020

-Starting in the second half of 2021, Microsoft will officially be deprecating Basic Authentication for many Exchange Online protocols, including Exchange Web Services (EWS) and Exchange ActiveSync (EAS).
+Microsoft has begun to officially deprecate Basic Authentication for many Exchange Online protocols, including Exchange Web Services (EWS) and Exchange ActiveSync (EAS).
 Applications that sync Microsoft Online accounts should begin migrating to Modern Authentication today to make the transition as smooth as possible for your users.

 In this guide, we’ll discuss how to best support migration from Basic Auth to OAuth, including:

 Want a PDF of this article?

 Share it with a friend or save it for later reading.

 We'll send the PDF straight to your inbox!

 - Enhance Security and Lower Maintenance with the Nylas APIs

 - How to get better support for your Microsoft integration

 Microsoft is moving away from the password-based Basic Authentication in Exchange Online and will be disabling it in the near future.
 Instead, applications will have to use the OAuth 2.0 token-based Modern Authentication to continue with these services.
 Microsoft uses a lot of protocols, but not all will be affected.
 The ones that will be included:

 Note that for now, Microsoft will not be disabling Basic Authentication for the following protocols: